What is a Writing Sprint?

 Stop only when the timer goes off.
 Then celebrate your successful sprint (and motivate others) by posting your word count achieved on social media and in any group forums if you are participating in an event.

 Finally, record your sprinting session to track your progress.
-You can create an Excel or Google spreadsheet, or simply use this one I have already created for you: Writing Sprint Spreadsheet (download).
+You can create an Excel or Google spreadsheet.

 Best Tips for Successful Writing Sprints